 The ego creates what psychologists refer to as “illusions.” ⁵ Some illusions are good.
 For example, if you imagine yourself writing that novel you’ve always dreamed of writing, you may manifest it into reality.

 However, some illusions are dangerous.
-For example, if you start working out regularly and developing a physically attractive body, your ego may illude you to cheat on your spouse.
+For example, if you start working out regularly and develop a physically attractive body, your ego may cause you to cheat on your spouse.

 The human ego is far from perfect and needs delicate handling.
 As such, it’s important to take the time to self-reflect.
 Look in the mirror and remind yourself of who you are and were before the change occurred.

-Beyond this, self-reflection can also be a tool to use when you’re feeling unmotivated.
+Beyond this, self-reflection can also be a tool to use when you feel unmotivated.
 Look in the mirror and remind yourself as to why you need to embrace change.

-That said, it’s vital to surround yourself with people that will be honest with you.
-Those who are always telling you “yes” don’t allow you to grow.
+That said, it’s vital to surround yourself with people who will be honest with you.
+Those who always say “yes” don’t allow you to grow.
 In fact, they only continue to perpetuate your false illusions within you.

 People who sit you down and tell you you’re doing something wrong are your real friends.
-They’re the ones that not only take the time to notice where you go astray, but have the courage to mention it to you even when you’re unaware of such trials.
+They’re the ones who take the time to notice where you go astray and have the courage to mention it to you even when you’re unaware of such trials.

 While such feedback can be tough, it’s essential for personal growth.
 It’s another means of self-reflection that’s much more communal than that of looking in the mirror.